Steps and Tips to Help You Reach Sobriety

 sobrietySteps and Tips to Help You Reach Sobriety

-Being successful when answering the call of sobriety is definitely a challenge.
+Being successful when answering the call to sobriety is definitely a challenge.
 No matter how far into something you are, being able to pull yourself out is important, especially when that something is deteriorating your health.
 So why do most people stumble abstaining from drugs or alcohol?
 Is there a shortcut to take when battling previous addictions?
 Who can you turn to when your sobriety is on the verge of failing?
 This isn’t an easy road, but it is doable.
-You’re not you when you’re under the influence, and its time to reclaim yourself back!
+You’re not you when you’re under the influence, and it’s time to reclaim yourself back!

 Why Do You Want to Get Sober?

 You probably have heard of a lot of reasons why people try to get sober.
 Your addiction can be the center of your life, creating conflict for those who really care for you.
 If you seem to not be able to focus on anything besides your “habit,” it might be time to quit.
 Your addiction can also be damaging your pocket, with you continually needing more and more of it in order to shake off withdrawal.
 This can lead to you spending all your money on feeding your addiction.
-Tired of waking up and apologizing for things you cant remember?
-Your addiction can be making you act a certain way, and often times, it’s not you in control.
-If you’re tired of not being you, its time to try becoming sober.
+Tired of waking up and apologizing for things you can’t remember?
+Your addiction can be making you act a certain way, and oftentimes, it’s not you in control.
+If you’re tired of not being you, it’s time to try becoming sober.

 12-Step Program for Sobriety

-You’ve likely heard of the 12-step program; its one of the most well-known recovery models.
+You’ve likely heard of the 12-step program; it’s one of the most well-known recovery models.
 The model gives people a framework to surrender their addiction, process the experience, and move forward into new healthier habits.
 The steps outlined by the model are as follows:

 1. Admitting powerlessness over the addiction.